 A comprehensive assurance framework is in place to support the Statement of Assurance required under the Fire and Rescue Service National Framework and this Annual Governance Statement, required under the Accounts and Audit Regulations.
 Supplementary assurance statements in key areas of the Service support these frameworks.
 These arrangements have now been further strengthened, and aligned to revised and updated policy statements.
 In line with good governance practice, the Authority reviews its policy statements on a biennial basis, most recently in February 2022.
-From 2020 we have aligned the statements to the HMICFRS methodology to build the inspection process into business as usual to help reduce the burden of inspection.
+These statements are aligned to the methodology used by HMICFRS in its inspection process to help reduce the burden of inspection.

 The Authority has an established audit committee function, through the Finance & Audit Committee, with clear terms of reference.
-Members have received training at each meeting.
 The Committee complies with best practice and in line with the CIPFA guide "Audit Committees: Practical Guidance for Local Authorities and Police" (CIPFA, 2018).